Evaluating LLM-generated code for domain-specific languages: molecular dynamics with LAMMPS: Conclusions

 \section{Conclusions}

-In this work, we introduce a procedure to evaluate LAMMPS input scripts generated by language models from natural language descriptions.
-While the models tested frequently produce syntactically plausible and partially correct scripts, our results show that performance and reliability degrade sharply as simulation workflows increase in structural and physical complexity.
+In this work, we introduce a procedure to evaluate LAMMPS input scripts generated by language models from natural language descriptions, applied to eight state-of-the-art LLMs across three prompts of increasing complexity.
+While the models tested frequently produce syntactically plausible and partially correct scripts, performance and reliability degrade sharply as simulation workflows increase in structural and physical complexity.
 Common failure modes include incorrect pair style selection, inconsistent unit handling, malformed command arguments, and breakdowns in multi-step physical reasoning.
-These findings demonstrate that, in their base configurations, LLMs are not yet capable of serving as fully autonomous scientific simulation designers.
-While newer models will likely improve on these results, systematic evaluation remains essential, as more plausible outputs make undetected errors increasingly difficult to catch.
-However, they consistently generate useful starting points and often capture the high-level structure of MD workflows.
+Within the scope of the workflows tested, our pipeline reveals that current LLMs in their base configurations are not yet reliable as fully autonomous scientific simulation designers.
+Newer models substantially improve structural reliability, but scientific accuracy on the most complex prompt remains low, and as outputs become more plausible, undetected errors become increasingly difficult to catch.
+Systematic evaluation tools therefore matter more, not less, as models improve.

-When paired with structured validation tools, such as the static AST-based parser introduced here, many subtle errors can be identified prior to costly simulation execution.
-The structure-aware parser developed in this work enables early syntax validation and programmatic analysis of LAMMPS scripts, allowing structural inconsistencies and invalid command constructions to be detected before runtime.
-By explicitly separating structural correctness from physical validity, this framework establishes a foundation for more robust AI-assisted simulation pipelines and offers a practical pathway toward integrating LLMs into domain-specific computational ecosystems while preserving reliability and reproducibility.